Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 ## Create an attribute set

-Create an attribute set to define a new product type with different attributes to the predefined attribute sets.
+Create an attribute set to define a new attribute set with different attributes to the predefined attribute sets.
 In contrast to attribute sets created in the *PIM* module, you have to select an entity type for the attribute set.

 [comment]: <> (What does that mean -> what consequences has the entity type?
 All PIM attribute sets = entity type PIM product?
 List of entity types?)